henrynoble01/venql-clone/README.md

 -learnt the importance of position relative , absolute and fixed in a web page -know that i need to learn ui design
 -learnt how to change svg colors based on screen size

+after this project go back to section 2, 3 and 4 and work on the sticky nav on scrollbars